wajid-poernomo/wp-demo02/README.md

   ]
 }
 ```
-Then when they navigate to:
+Then when they navigate to the following, which has additional links to the weather:

 http://localhost:8081/weatherApi/cities/Finland